You don’t want to miss this How To Make Corn Husk Wreath Tutorial.

 It’s a twist on the traditional corn stalk wreaths because you use the stalk tassel for a rustic, unique fall wreath.
 It’s perfect for your fall decorating and inexpensive to make.

-How To Make Corn Husk Wreath
+How To Make A Rustic Corn Husk Wreath

 Y’all, I love how rustic and wild this wreath turned out.
 It takes a good supply of corn stalks to complete a large wreath.
 However, it can be adapted for a much smaller version.